Public and patient involvement and engagement

 Promoting Good Practice

-We promote shared understanding of effective PPIE using the UK Standards for Public Involvement and child-rights-based frameworks.
-We do this through regular blogs and newsletter updates, as well as presenting our work at national and international forums, such as:
+We champion effective PPIE through the UK Standards for Public Involvement and child-rights-based frameworks.
+Our work is shared through blogs, newsletters, and presentations at national and international forums, including:

-• Juvenile Inflammatory Rheumatism (JIR) Cohort Meeting (Switzerland, 2023)
+- Juvenile Inflammatory Rheumatism (JIR) Cohort Meeting (2023)

-• National Paediatric Clinical Trials Meeting in Pharmacology (Liverpool,
+- National Paediatric Clinical Trials Meeting in Pharmacology (2024)

-We also continue to engage with international working parties (e.g., the PReS Working Parties), contribute to guideline development (e.g., BSR guideline for Lupus), and support platforms such as the Clinical Studies Group (CSG)
+We also contribute to international working parties (e.g., PReS Working Parties), guideline development (e.g., BSR Lupus Guidelines), and platforms such as the Clinical Studies Group (CSG).

 Publications

 We continue to contribute to the wider academic and professional landscape through publications and thought leadership.
 These contributions help shape best practice and strengthen understanding of meaningful involvement, particularly in paediatric research settings.
-This year, the team has authored or contributed to the following key PPIE-related publications:
+This year, the PPIE team has co-authored or contributed to the following key PPIE-related publications:

 Preston, J., Dews, S.A., Evett, S., Bassi, A., Barrick, D., & Ainsworth, S. (2024).
 Co-designing pediatric clinical trials with multistakeholders: A step-by-step approach.
 In Gasthuys, E., Allegaert, K., Dossche, L., & Turner, M. (Eds.), Essentials of Translational Pediatric Drug Development: From Past Needs to Future Opportunities.
 This chapter provides a practical framework for multistakeholder co-design in paediatric trials, including tools and strategies based on real-world implementation.